-Megan Lamoureux, a former standout catcher at Marist College, enters her fourth season with the Brown softball program in 2016-17 having joined the team as an assistant coach in January of 2014.
+Megan Lamoureux, a former standout catcher at Marist College, enters her fifth season with the Brown softball program in 2017-18 having joined the team as an assistant coach in January of 2014.

 Lamoureux mentored four All-Ivy performers in 2015 in Leung, Syrop, Katie Orona ’18, and Leah Nakashima ’17.
 In Ivy play, Lamoureux helped the Bears pick up two wins over eventual South Division champion, Penn, and one win each against Ivy champion Dartmouth and Harvard.

 In 2014, Lamoureux helped coached a pair of Second Team All-Ivy selections in Andrews and Leung.
 She helped guide Nakashima who hurled the Bears to a 3-1 victory over Dartmouth, the eventual Ivy League champions.

 A two-time Second Team All-Metro Atlantic Athletic Conference catcher, Lamoureux served as a captain for the Red Foxes and was a member of the Female Athlete Empowerment Program.
 Her name appears in the Marist record books in several categories, including sixth in single-season runs (37), ninth in single-season batting average (.367) and eighth in career home runs (13).

 With the Rhode Island Thunder – one of the Northeast’s top fastpitch travel organizations – she worked with the catchers and infielders while helping call pitches during games from 2012-13.

 Lamoureux graduated from Marist in 2012 with a bachelor's degree in psychology.